Andew-Miroshnikov/my-cinema-app/README.md

     + [ ] write your **db.url**
         + :eyes: pay attention for this part `?serverTimezone=UTC`
     + [ ] write your **db.driver**
-        + :warning: if you have problems with this punkt you can easely find it in internet, just write "***YOUR DATABASE NAME*** *driver class name*"
+        + :warning: if you have problems with this part, you can easily find it in internet, just write "***YOUR DATABASE NAME*** *driver class name*"
 + [ ] Configure [Tomcat](https://tomcat.apache.org/download-90.cgi) local server
-    + :warning: not recommended to use tomcat 10 version , cause you can need extra settings
+    + :warning: not recommended to use tomcat 10 version , because you can need extra settings
-+ [ ] Download [Postman](https://www.postman.com) desctop version and write your data in query :octocat:
++ [ ] Download [Postman](https://www.postman.com) desktop version and write your data in query :octocat:
 + [X] Admin username: admin@i.ua, password: admin123